laurodelacerda/laurodelacerda/README.md

 My name is Lauro de Lacerda Caetano, I live in the beautiful Rio de Janeiro State, Brazil. :sunrise::beach_umbrella:

 I am a Senior Software Engineer currently working as a Data Engineer.
-I have a masters in Computer Science and recently I became a AWS Data Analytics Specialist.
+I have a masters in Computer Science and recently I became an AWS Data Analytics Specialist.

 ## About me :bearded_person: